alexdev03/UnlimitedNametags/README.md

 - **Paper**: Fully supported from **1.19.4+** *(highly recommended)*.
 - **Spigot**: Supported from **1.20.2+**, but Paper is preferred for enhanced performance.

-> **Note**: For versions below 1.19.4, text displays are not supported as the necessary packet functionality does not exist.
+> **Note**: Versions below **1.19.4** do not support text displays because the required packet functionality does not exist.
+Additionally, clients connecting with **ViaBackwards** are not compatible and will not display name tags correctly.
+For the best experience, ensure both the server and clients are using compatible versions.

 ---